mitcharoo/sec-your-devops/README.md

 - [policy-bot](https://github.com/palantir/policy-bot): A GitHub App that enforces approval policies on pull requests.
 - [Github Analyzer](https://github.com/crashappsec/github-analyzer): A tool to check the security settings of Github Organizations.
 - [ToBeReviewed Bot](https://github.com/tailscale/ToBeReviewedBot): GitHub App to watch for PRs merged without a reviewer approving.
+- [](https://github.com/github/cleanowners): A GitHub Action to suggest removal of non-organization members from CODEOWNERS files.

 ### CI/CD